bbatsov/batsov.com/_pages/quotes.md

 >
 > —- Edsger W. Dijkstra

+> Simplicity does not precede complexity, but follows it.
+>
+> -- Alan Perlis

 > Lisp isn't a language, it's a building material.
 >
 > -- Ward Cunningham